Skip to content

 Avoid these common mistakes:

-• requesting too many features at once
+• requesting too many features in the initial build

 • not defining entry and exit rules clearly